 Mega mapping failure troubleshooting guide

-During the mapping process, failures such as upload failures or generation failures may occur, mostly due to poor-quality collected data.
-Strictly adhere to the requirements in the data collection documentation during data collection to avoid issues caused by incorrect device parameters or improper route planning.
-If you have followed the collection documentation carefully but still encounter problems during the mapping process, please refer to this document for further troubleshooting.
+During the mapping process, failures such as upload failures or generation failures may occur.
+Most issues stem from poor quality of collected data.
+Strictly adhering to the requirements in the data acquisition documentation during data collection can prevent problems caused by incorrect device parameters or improper route planning.
+If you have strictly followed the acquisition documentation but still encounter issues during mapping, please refer to this document for further troubleshooting.

 What is the normal mapping process

-The mapping process of EasyAR Mega Block mainly consists of several steps: data upload, trajectory generation, localization map, and dense map generation.
+The mapping process of EasyAR Mega Block mainly involves data upload, trajectory generation, localization map, and dense map generation.

 Data upload

-The files collected by GoPro are relatively large (1 hour of video, approximately 30 GB in size), so the upload duration may vary depending on the network conditions.
+Files collected by GoPro Max/Max2 are relatively large (1-hour video, approximately 30 GB).
+Therefore, the upload duration may vary depending on network conditions.
 After successful upload, you can

-view uploaded filesin the operation bar of theMega Block mappingtask.
-You need to verify whether the filenames and quantities match your local files.
-If the data is consistent, the upload is correct.
-After successful upload, the mapping status may displayqueuedorgenerating, and you can also play.LRVformat videos online.
+view uploaded filesin the operation column of theMega Block mappingtask.
+Verify that the filenames and quantity match your local files.
+If consistent, the data upload is correct.
+After successful upload, the mapping status may showqueuedorgenerating, and you can also play.LRVformat videos online.

 Note

-During the data upload process, the uploaded data will also be validated.
+During data upload, your uploaded data will also be validated.
 This process is relatively fast.
 If no errors are reported, you can ignore this process.

 Trajectory generation

-Block mappingafter trajectory generation or mapping completion.To help users confirm whether the collected trajectory is normal, EasyAR provides a trajectory preview function.
-For all completed GoPro data mapping, the
+Block mappingafter trajectory generation or mapping completion.To facilitate users in confirming whether the collected trajectory is normal, EasyAR provides trajectory preview functionality.
+For all successfully mapped GoPro Max/Max2 data, the

-preview spatial trajectoryfunction is provided.
+preview spatial trajectoryfunction is available.
 You can check for any missing data based on the spatial trajectory.

 preview GPS trajectoryfunction.